 “To talk with Jeff Warren is to be exhilarated.
 His intelligence and openness are such that you yourself feel a hundred times more intelligent and open.
 He performs a kind of compassionate magic.
 He gives me hope.” – Barbara Gowdy, author of The White Bone

-Jeff is the author of The Head Trip (Random House 2007), an acclaimed travel guide through sleeping, dreaming and waking consciousness that critics called “exhilarating,” “audacious,” “hilarious,” and “long.”
+Jeff is the author of The Head Trip (Random House 2007), a travel guide through sleeping, dreaming and waking consciousness that critics called “exhilarating,” “audacious,” “hilarious,” and “long.”
 He won Gold and Silver medals at the 2012 Canadian National Magazine Awards for his feature “Whale Rising,” and another Gold medal in 2011 for his piece on the fashionable jungle brew ayahuasca,”The Tourists of Consciousness.”
 In 2010, Jeff was awarded the Webster McConnell Canadian Journalism Fellowship at the University of Toronto’s Massey College.